pulibrary/pulibrary.github.io/_posts/2024-04-10-ansible-data.md

 ## Examples

-If you start with this data:
+We started with these tasks:

 ```yaml
 - name: Gather MAC address of VM to replace